tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

 In the case of this model, in can see that the group in the about 40% probability (Bin Midpoint) actually has about 60% event rate.
 If we were to calibrate our model, and increase the probability for those, then these could change the predicted outcome, assuming that the threshold is set for 50%.
 On the other hand, those with 55% - 60% probability, seem have an event rate under 50%.
 Those could also be calibrated to change the prediction, if again, the threshold is set to 50%.

-That is the power of calibrating probabilities.
-The trick is knowing where to calibrate, and which direction to adjust (up or down).

 ## Setup